nervosnetwork/ckb/rpc/README.md

 ### Type `ProposalShortId`

-The 10-byte fixed-length binary encoded as 0x-prefixed hex string in JSON.
+The 10-byte fixed-length binary encoded as a 0x-prefixed hex string in JSON.

 #### Example